The main sources of real estate law in Spain are:

 In principle, the contractor shall be liable for construction delays if caused deliberately or negligently.
 The owner is entitled to claim damages in accordance with the Spanish Civil Code, but the assumptions of force majeure shall not be attributable to the contractor.
 In the case of serious delay, the owner shall be entitled to terminate the contract.

-In the case of default of payment, the contractor shall not have a direct legal action towards the works; however, it may initiate a court case and request a precautionary measure claim to encumbrance the property.
+In the case of default of payment, the contractor shall not have direct legal action towards the works; however, it may initiate a court case and request a precautionary measure claim to encumbrance the property.

 The contractor should comply with some legal provisions; depending on the location of the property and its use, the following licences/certificates must be obtained: